 When people think about Japan there are so many vivid images that flood our imagination.
 Tokyo downtown at night, the neon lights reflected on the streets and mirrored buildings.
 Kyoto bamboo paths with their green trunks reaching up to the sky.
 Okinawan music, the blue water, the palm trees on white sand.

 These are all parts of Japan, beautiful and exciting parts.
 Our friends and guests that visit us in Shikoku go and experience all these.
 We hope you will too.

-And yet, life on Shikoku trundled on.
-The 88 Buddhist Temple pilgrimage, the zen ring of enlightenment that traces the edges of Shikoku, continued through the centuries with its white-robed pilgrims.
+The 88 Buddhist Temple pilgrimage, the zen ring of enlightenment that traces the edges of Shikoku, has existed for centuries, its white-robed pilgrims walking the path, chanting their sutras.
 The islands in the Seto Inland Sea slept undisturbed, that is until recently when they have sprung to life with modern art exhibits and an incredible Modern Art Triennale that comes every three years.

 FOOD AND DRINK: The Treasures of Travel!

 Itineraries are flexible structure and we consult with you to offer breadth or depth of experience depending on your wishes.
 Contact us to discuss what you would like to see and do in Japan.
 We can take you places that will simply astonish.

 Contact us at the email below.
 We will get you started on your adventure to Japan and beyond!